MUSICIAN

 Emily has also sung at Carnegie Hall with the Buffalo Philharmonic Orchestra, with Andrea Bocelli at Madison Square Garden, with Iraqi artist and humanitarian Kadim Al Sahir, supporting Mark Morris Dance Group at the BAM Opera House, and in immersive works The Mile-Long Opera on the High Line and The Gauntlet at Rockefeller Center.

-As an arts administrator, Emily serves as Downtown Voices’ social media manager, and is the managing director of Ensemble TBD, an ad-hoc chamber choir based in Brooklyn.
+As an arts administrator, Emily serves at Downtown Voices’ social media manager and press liaison, and is the managing director of Ensemble TBD, an ad-hoc chamber choir based in Brooklyn.

 Her current professional role is Department Administrator of Undergraduate Film and Television at NYU Tisch’s Kanbar Institute, where she serves students, faculty, and staff.
 Emily’s previous work in higher education was in advancement, focusing on stewardship and donor relations.